 The POST-IRONY is that it’s possible to imagine that all this graffiti was written by Russians, to intimidate other Russians.

 That correction, though, doesn’t seem to have had the same legs as the fake news tweet, which contained a kernel of truthiness that resonated with many Russians here.
+In his correction post, Mitroshin took pains to emphasize that the graffiti around the city did not represent his typical in-person reactions with Georgians.

+“Living in Georgia for some time, every day we see on all the walls here are written ‘FUCK RUSSIANS,’ ‘RUSSIANS GO HOME,’ and so on.
+There are of course people here who don’t like Russians (for understandable reasons).
+And this graffiti often scares many Russians, and many are afraid to come here because of Russophobia that they have heard or read about somewhere,” he wrote.
+But he concluded: “Georgia is a wonderful country with wonderful and super friendly people.
+In the half year I have been here neither I nor any of my friends have encountered any aggression or Russophobia, and if you act normally and don’t support the war, everyone will treat you normally.”

-Not everyone was buying it, though.
-One recent emigre and a fellow amateur scholar of the anti-Russia graffiti, Alexander, gave me a little tour of his neighborhood, not far from mine.
+Others had little difficulty believing that Georgians were behind the graffiti.
+One recent emigre and a fellow amateur scholar of the anti-Russia graffiti, Alexander, who didn’t want to give his full name, gave me a little tour of his neighborhood, Vera, not far from mine.

 He had heard many of his compatriots espouse the theory that the graffiti was Russian-written, and he was marshaling evidence that it wasn’t.
 On one wall was a variation of a ubiquitous graffito: “Putin is a dickhead.”
 But this one mixed a Russian “i” and a Ukrainian “kh” in a way no native speaker of those languages would have.
 Nearby was another bit of graffiti, the classic “Russian warship go fuck yourself.”
 I had already noticed this one; it was missing one “s” in “Russian.”
 Alexander said that was something even a native speaker could do if in a hurry and careless.
 What was more telling, he pointed out, was the way some of the Cyrillic letters were written.
 The Russian “y” bore an unmistakable resemblance to the Georgian “kh,” and the Russian “b” to the Georgian “n.”
 “It was definitely Georgians who did this,” he said.

 I had never really doubted it, and Georgians didn’t need any convincing that the graffiti was domestically produced, either.
-There have been some small social media brouhahas on the rare occasions when the city has cleaned up some anti-Russia graffiti; to many liberal Georgians it fed conspiracy theories that the government was secretly pro-Russia.
-The graffiti, they thought, was expressing the will of the people.
+There have been some small social media brouhahas on the rare occasions when the city has cleaned up some anti-Russia graffiti; to many liberal Georgians it fed the theory that the government was secretly pro-Russia.
+The graffiti, they felt, was expressing the will of the people.